courtiol/IsoriX/README.md

 ## Where to learn about IsoriX?

-Here, on bitbucket, we are planning to provide documentation in [our Wiki](https://bitbucket.org/courtiol/isorix_project/wiki/Home).
+Here, on github, we are planning to provide documentation in [our Wiki](https://github.com/courtiol/IsoriX_project/wiki/Welcome-to-the-IsoriX-Wiki).
 It is just starting, so check regularly for updates.

 Otherwise, you can access the documentation and tutorials about IsoriX on [CRAN](https://cran.r-project.org/web/packages/IsoriX/index.html), or if you have installed IsoriX you can type: